AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/tut.md

 ### Designing the UI with Spectrum Web Components

 Although the main subject of this tutorial is the Document API, let's spend a moment discussing the Grid add-on's User Interface.
-It's built mainly with Spectrum Web Components (see [this guide](/guides/design/user_interface.md) for a refresher on Adobe's UX Guidelines and the use of the Spectrum Design System), in particular:
+It's built mainly with **Spectrum Web Components** (see [this guide](/guides/design/user_interface.md) for a refresher on Adobe's UX Guidelines and the use of the Spectrum Design System), in particular:

 - `<sp-number-field>` for the Rows and Columns inputs;
-- `<sp-slider>` for the Gutter,[^2]
+- `<sp-slider>` for the Gutter;[^3]
-- `<sp-swatch>` for the color picker
+- `<sp-swatch>` for the color picker;
 - `<sp-button-group>` and `<sp-button>` for the CTA buttons.

 The layout is based on nested FlexBox CSS classes, such as `row` and `column`.
 Because of the fixed width, margins are tight; the design has also been compacted along the Y-axis for consistency.